 When you use the Pop3Client to connect to a server using SSL, the certificate of the server is validated.

 Sometimes you want to do the validation yourself, since you might be using a self-signed certificate or the like.
-Here is how you do that:

 /// <summary>